4 Billboard Analysis

 filter(appearances >= 15)

 Now you have the answers to the song with the most weeks at No. 1 with a logical cutoff.
 If you add to the data later, that logic will still hold and not cut off arbitrarily at a certain number of records.
-For instance, Mariah Carey’s All I Want for Christmas will likely reach its 15th week at the top of the charts in 2024.
+For instance, Mariah Carey’s All I Want for Christmas will likely reach its 15th week at the top of the charts in the 2024-25 holiday season.

 4.7.1 Data Takeaway: Longest at No. 1